 How to Use QuickBooks with eHopper POS System?

-QuickBooks can be used with your eHopper POS system, thereby connecting all of your sales and transaction data, right into your QuickBooks reports.
+QuickBooks can be used with your eHopper point of sale software, thereby connecting all of your sales and transaction data, right into your QuickBooks reports.
 By integrating your eHopper POS for QuickBooks Online, you’ll greatly enhance productivity and put a stop to wasting all that time manually transferring and inputting data into spreadsheets.
 Other benefits of using QuickBooks Online with an eHopper POS System are:

 - Gain a clear, up-to-the-moment picture of your income vs. expenses to monitor the health of your business in real-time